-For example if a user performs a generic search for “hotel in London” they will initially see a search results page similar to this one with some paid and organic results.
+For example, if a user performs a generic search for “hotel in London” they will initially see a search results page with a mixture of paid and organic results.

-Once the filters are engaged the user will be brought to a page like this which shows the available hotels in list format and within a map.
+Once the filters are engaged the user will be brought to a page which shows the available hotels in list format and within a map.

 The user can then click on a hotel that grabs their attention.
 This will bring them to the Hotel Details Card which provides information about that specific hotel like their hotel description, image gallery and guest reviews.
-All this information pulls from the hotels Google My Business page but more about that later.
+All this information pulls from the hotel's Google My Business - but more about that later.

 The Hotel Details Card will also show a price comparison using Google Hotel Ads which give the user all their available booking options in one place and show the best value to be had across the web.
 The user can click on their preferred advertiser and will be brought directly through to that website to complete their booking.

-The new look ad has a larger focus on hotel images and a larger font for the hotel description meaning that fewer hotels load on the screen.
-A potential implication of this is that hotels that appear towards the top of the search query will get all the traffic.
-This is because these hotels will take up all the real estate on the screen and many mobile users don’t want to scroll through multiple pages.
+The current hotel listing page provides a larger focus on hotel images, and a larger font for the hotel description meaning that fewer hotels load on the screen.
+A potential implication of this is that hotels appearing towards the top of the search query get all the traffic.

-The new pricing layout is larger than before, giving more significance to the price of the hotel.
+The pricing layout is large and gives more significance to the price of the hotel.
 It also displays strikethrough pricing on the main hotel listing screen before getting to the meta auction.

 According to Google, 60% of leisure travelers and 55% of business travelers use its search engine to plan their trips.
 That’s a lot of traffic, right?
 Once a user clicks on your Hotel Ad, they’re taken directly to your hotel’s booking page.
 Considering that Hotel Ads are cross-device compatible, and that they appear for both generic and specific searches, this significantly increases the stream of direct qualified traffic to your website.